Skip to Content

 Who is a key worker and how do they help my child and family?

-Our key workers are mainly teachers with a degree in education and specialist training in child development and learning.
-They will be your main therapist and day-to-day contact for all your early intervention services.
-They support your child and family as part of a broader team that may include speech pathologists, occupational therapists, physiotherapists, behaviour support practitioners, and habit coaches.
+Your key worker will be your main therapist and day-to-day contact for all your early intervention services.
+They develop your Child and Family Support plan, deliver most of your child’s therapy and bring in other therapists and practitioners where additional expertise is needed.
+This may include speech pathologists, occupational therapists, physiotherapists, behaviour support practitioners, and habit coaches.

 Read our blog for on the Benefits of the Key Worker Model.